Putin orders weekend truce in Ukraine; Kyiv won't take part - NewsBreak

 Putin issued the truce order after Turkish President Recep Tayyip Erdogan urged him in a phone call to implement a “unilateral cease-fire,” according to the Turkish president’s office.
 The Kremlin said Putin “reaffirmed Russia’s openness to a serious dialogue” with Ukrainian authorities.

-Erdogan also told Zelenskyy later by phone that Turkey was ready to mediate a “lasting peace.”
-Erdogan has made such offers frequently, helped broker a deal allowing Ukraine to export millions of tons of grain, and has facilitated prisoner swaps.
+Erdogan told Zelenskyy later that Turkey was ready to mediate a “lasting peace.”
+Erdogan has made such offers frequently, helped broker a deal allowing Ukraine to export grain, and has facilitated prisoner swaps.

-Russia’s professed readiness for peace talks came with the usual preconditions: that “Kyiv authorities fulfill the well-known and repeatedly stated demands and recognize new territorial realities,” the Kremlin said, referring to Moscow’s insistence that Ukraine recognize Crimea and other illegally seized Ukrainian territory as part of Russia.
+Russia's professed readiness for peace talks came with the usual conditions: that “Kyiv authorities fulfill the well-known and repeatedly stated demands and recognize new territorial realities,” the Kremlin said, referring to Moscow’s insistence that Ukraine recognize Crimea and other illegally seized territory as part of Russia.

 Germany said it would match a U.S. announcement last month to supply Ukraine with a Patriot missile battery, the most advanced surface-to-air missile system the West has provided to Kyiv.

-Germany also said it would supply Marder armored personnel carriers, and France said it will hold talks with Ukraine on delivery of armored combat vehicles that can destroy tanks.
+Germany also said it would supply Marder armored personnel carriers, and France said it will discuss with Ukraine delivery of armored combat vehicles that can destroy tanks.

-U.S. officials said they will send Ukraine nearly $3 billion in military aid in a massive new package that will for the first time include several dozen Bradley fighting vehicles.
-The aid is aimed at getting as much to Ukrainian forces as possible before spring sets in and fighting increases.

-An announcement is expected Friday, said the officials, who spoke on condition of anonymity because details of the package have not been announced.
+U.S. officials said they will send Ukraine nearly $3 billion in military aid in a new package that will for the first time include several dozen Bradley fighting vehicles.
+The aim is to get as much aid to Ukrainian forces as possible before spring begins and fighting increases.
+An announcement was expected Friday, said the officials, who spoke on condition of anonymity because the package's details had not been announced.

-The Kremlin says the West’s supply of weapons to Ukraine is prolonging the conflict.
+The Kremlin contends the West’s supply of weapons to Ukraine is prolonging the conflict.

-While more weapons arrive, the battlefield situation appears to have settled into a stalemate, increasingly a war of attrition.
+While more weapons arrive, the battlefield situation appears to have settled into a stalemate and war of attrition.
 As winter sets in, troop and equipment mobility is more limited.

-In the latest fighting, Kyrylo Tymoshenko, deputy head of the Ukrainian presidential office, said at least five civilians were killed and eight wounded by Russian shelling in the previous 24 hours.
+In the latest fighting, Kyrylo Tymoshenko, deputy head of the Ukrainian presidential office, said Thursday that Russian shelling killed at least five civilians and wounded eight in the previous 24 hours.

-A video the state RIA Novosti news agency released showed Yevgeny Prigozhin, the Wagner Group’s millionaire owner, shaking hands with about 20 pardoned men.

-Video journalist Bela Szandelszky in Kyiv, Yuras Karmanau in Tallinn, Estonia, and Edith M. Lederer at the United Nations, and Lolita C. Baldor and Matthew Lee in Washington contributed.
+Associated Press journalists Bela Szandelszky in Kyiv, Yuras Karmanau in Tallinn, Estonia, Edith M. Lederer at the United Nations, Lolita C. Baldor and Matthew Lee in Washington, and Andrew Katell in New York contributed to this report.

 Follow AP's coverage of the war at https://apnews.com/hub/russia-ukraine